Gender+ in Research Collective Engagementship: Citizen Science and Community-Based Research (Cohort #1)

 Course Description

-Regional Service Learning Program
+International Service Learning Program

-ECON 364B is part of the ISL program and requires full participation in:
+Student enrollment in ECON 364B is part of the ISL program and requires full participation in:

 • ECON 364A classes on campus from January-April 2020

-• Pre-departure learning program from March-May 2020
+• Pre-departure learning sessions from March-May 2020

-• ECON 364B classes run on campus for May 2020 (2 x 4hrs per week)
+• ECON 364B classes on campus during May 2020

 • Mid-placement workshop